Crow Pose -Bakasana

 - Exhale and come back into a squat position when you are ready.

-- Stretches the upper back.
+- Mobilizes the upper back and hips.

 - Over time this pose will make you feel strong and confident.